rhart696/docker-dev-environments/README.md

 - **Multi-agent AI orchestration** with parallel and sequential execution patterns
 - **Resource management** and monitoring for AI agents
 - **Template-based project initialization**
+- **Optional GitHub integration** - Git-ize when you're ready, not before

+### Philosophy: Progressive Git-ization

+Not every project needs to be on GitHub immediately.
+Our approach:
+- **Local-first development** - Start coding without friction
+- **Git when ready** - Initialize version control when it adds value
+- **GitHub when needed** - Push to remote when sharing or deploying
+- **Privacy by default** - New repos are private unless you choose otherwise

+This keeps you productive for experiments, learning, and client work without premature commitment to public repositories.

 ## 📁 Project Structure